aqaPayam/NakhBot/docs/domain/03-attributes.md

 * PendingPayment is used when payment cannot be completed immediately or when a paid action is waiting for Telegram Stars confirmation.
 * PendingPayment may be used for `send_nakh`, `unlock_chat`, `unlock_liked_by_profile`, or `buy_credit_package`.
 * For `send_nakh`, successful PendingPayment completion delivers the related Nakh.
+* For a PendingPayment belonging to PendingNakh, `expires_at` must align with the related PendingNakh 14-day expiry.
+* Expiring the PendingPayment for an unpaid PendingNakh must also transition the related PendingNakh to `expired`.
+* A PendingNakh auto-settled from newly available credits must not later be completed again through its PendingPayment.
 * For `unlock_chat`, successful PendingPayment completion creates the chat unlock.
 * For `unlock_liked_by_profile`, successful PendingPayment completion creates the liked-by profile unlock.
 * For `buy_credit_package`, successful PendingPayment completion adds credits to the user credit balance.